nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 ## Why Have a Registered Trade Mark System?

 The _TMA_ was introduced to help overcome some of the limitations of passing-off law.
 In particular, the legislative regime for registration sought to overcome the difficulty of having to prove reputation before an action could be brought against the misappropriation of a trade mark.
-It also provided a system of property rights in the mark itself, the appropriation of which was not dependent on their being a misrepresentation.
+It also provided a system of property rights in the mark itself, the appropriation of which was not dependent on there being a misrepresentation.

 The _TMA_ provides certainty, by clearly defining the boundaries of a trade mark.
 It also gives property rights in the trade mark itself, rather than in the goodwill attached to the mark.

 ## What Does Trade Mark Registration Give You?

-Registration gives the registered owner the exclusive right to use the trade mark or authorise another person to use the trade mark in relation to the goods and services in which it is registered.[^AUTOREPLACEDTMAs201ENDREPLACE] The trade mark owner also has the right to obtain relief if the trade mark is infringed.[^AUTOREPLACEDTMAs202ENDREPLACE] A trade mark is infringed if it is used in a manner specified in _TMA_ s 120.
+Registration gives the registered owner the exclusive right to use the trade mark or authorise another person to use the trade mark in relation to the goods and services for which it is registered.[^AUTOREPLACEDTMAs201ENDREPLACE] The trade mark owner also has the right to obtain relief if the trade mark is infringed.[^AUTOREPLACEDTMAs202ENDREPLACE] A trade mark is infringed if it is used in a manner specified in _TMA_ s 120.

 [^AUTOREPLACEDTMAs201ENDREPLACE]: _TMA_ s 20(1)